Courses and Workshops

 Interested in hosting a course in your area?
 Let’s make it easy.
 I take care of the logistics, ordering, and planning, including managing the participant list and coordinating with local partners.
 Whether you’re a community, agency, or contractor crew, I’ll bring the training to you.
 Just reach out and we’ll get started.

-Self-Paced Online: RX-310 Introduction to Fire Effects
+Self-Paced Online.
+RX-310 Introduction to Fire Effects

 Learn how fire interacts with ecosystems and how we can monitor, understand, and manage its effects to support resilient landscapes.

-Self-Paced Online: S-211 Fire Weather - Prescribed Fire Edition
+Self-Paced Online.
+S-211 Fire Weather - Prescribed Fire Edition

 Online S-211 Fire Weather and Environment - Prescribed Fire Editiion

-Fall 2025 West Kootenays: S-390 Intermediate Fire Behaviour
+St’at’imc Nation: S-390 Intermediate Fire Behaviour

 Whether you're responding to wildfire, planning prescribed burns, or working in fuels management, understanding fire behaviour is essential for making sound decisions and communicating effectively on the ground.